raffishquartan/vpt/README.md

 WrapGen is built using gradle: `./gradlew build`

-That said, it depends on the VoltDB client library, which is not available in any public repo.
-If it is not already present in your library you will need to install it locally before you can build WrapGen:
+Important note: WrapGen depends on the VoltDB client library, which is not available in any public repo.
+If it is not already present in your local repo you will need to install it before you can build WrapGen:

 `mvn install:install-file -Dfile=/path/to/voltdb-x.y.z.jar -DgroupId=org.voltdb -DartifactId=voltdb -Dversion=5.8.1 -Dpackaging=jar`